wazuh/wazuh-documentation/source/user-manual/capabilities/anomalies-detection/how-it-works.rst

 Check unusual files and permissions
 -----------------------------------

 Wazuh scans the entire file system looking for unusual files and permissions.
-Files owned by root with write permissions for other user accounts like *suid* files, hidden directories, and files are all inspected.
+Files owned by root with write permissions for other user accounts like *suid* files, hidden directories and files, are all inspected.

 Check hidden files using system calls
 -------------------------------------